justinpv98/metzinger-ecommerce/README.md

 <h2 align="center"><a href="https://metzinger.onrender.com/">Click for Live Demo</a></h2>

 **Metzinger** is a React web application that uses Redux Toolkit and PostgreSQL to emulate an e-commerce experience.
-It includes a fully functional cart from adding items to receiving order information, products filtered by category, a wishlist.
+It includes a fully functional cart from adding items to receiving order information, products filtered by category, and a wishlist.

 ### Table of Contents